the-programmers-hangout/website/src/content/resources/topic/projects/http-project-guide/chapter-06.md

 ```txt
 VERB args go here
 ```
-I encourage you to mess about and add other verb based commands.
+I encourage you to experiment and add other verb based commands.

 ## Goals